-My girlfriend and I moved into our first house, a charming rambler overlooking the trailer park, in July of 2021.
+My girlfriend and I moved into our first house, a charming rambler overlooking the interstate, in July of 2021.
 After a decade spent living in huts and crashing on couches, I was excited to break ground on a big list of cozy domestic projects and take full advantage of the rooted lifestyle.
 The first thing to do was grow some food.

 As I have been wont to do since my turn internetward, I overdid the research phase until I was prepared enough to not look stupid in front of anyone with good country sense.
 A Turing test of life experience and handyness--I passed it, joke's on them.